 Comfortable on hands.
 Less shoulder strain.
 Built-in resistance and ergonomic handles maximize results.
 Interior kinetic engine uses a carbon steel spring to provide resistance and amplify workout.
 Ultra-wide wheel tread offers stability during oblique workout.
 Angled grips activate arm and core muscles.
 Removable handles.
 Includes high-density foam kneepad for superior comfort.

 Spring-assisted return helps beginners, but takes away from the work your body does.

-Men with larger hands may wish to try another model.
+Men with larger hands may want to try another model.

 Durable.
-Two non-skid wheels for added stability.
+2 nonskid wheels for added stability.
 Easy-grip handles.
 Easy assembly.
 Can be used to strengthen and tone abs, shoulder, arms, and back.
 Lightweight and portable.
 Fitness guide included.

 Difficult for beginners to use.